duncan-r/SHIP/docs/source/tuflow/addingparts.rst

 Adding non-ModelFile parts
 ==========================

-We'll deal with ModelFile types in a bit because they can be a little different depending on the circumstances.
+We'll deal with ModelFile types in a bit because they can be a little different.

-It's pretty simple to add TuflowPart's to a control file really.
+It's pretty simple to add TuflowPart's to a control file.
 You just need to think a little about where you are trying to add it.
 PartHolder has three
 methods:

    - **add(filepart, kwargs)**: add a new TuflowPart.
 Takes some keyword args: